Monday, April 17, 2017

 (2) Qualifying with some agencies and organizations

-(3) Being in the right place at the right time which often means before the group, organization or agency's funds for a specific program or offering run out
+(3) Being in the right place at the right time which often means before the group, organization or agency's funds for a specific program or offering runs out

-(4) Funding for programs, including Meals on Wheels, that while mandated by Federal Law is left to each State to fund.
+(4) Funding for programs, including Meals on Wheels, mandated by Federal Law is left to each State to fund.

 True or False: Family Caregivers are supported and encouraged.